 I also reversed the activity by simply drawing the chocolate chips on the cookies and having him practice counting them to tell me how many were there.

-I also let Luke practice drawing his numbers on the cookies himself.
+I also let my son practice drawing his numbers on the cookies himself.
 Then he put the correct amount of dots on the cookies himself.

 This was a fabulous activity for my preschooler.
 You should for sure go check out Pencils, Proverbs, Pandemonium & Pins for even more ideas to use with this book.
 She used this book for her entire homeschool week so she has lots of different ideas.